 The USTA STRONGLY ENCOURAGES all athletes and their parents / legal guardians complete training regarding the prevention of abuse in sport.
 To access these resources please visit https://www.usta.com/en/home/safe-play/resources.html.

-Violations (or a suspicion of a violation) of the USTA Safe Play Policy must be reported to the USTA immediately.
-These reports and any other suspicions you believe the USTA should be made aware of can be made by emailing email@example.com or visiting www.usta.com/safeplay/report.
-Any suspicions of child abuse or child sexual abuse must be reported to the local authorities and to the U.S. Center for SafeSport by visiting www.uscenterforsafesport.org.
+Violations (or a suspicion of a violation) of the USTA Safe Play Policy or the Proactive Policies must be reported to the USTA immediately.
+These reports and any other suspicions you believe the USTA should be made aware of can be made by visiting www.usta.com/safeplay/report or emailing email@example.com.
+Any suspicions of child abuse or child sexual abuse must be reported immediately to the local authorities and to the U.S. Center for SafeSport by visiting www.uscenterforsafesport.org.